 ...with a small exercise to get in touch with your body, breath and mind

-Start by feeling your body from the sole of your feet to the top of the head and get in touch with the sensations you discover...
+...feel your body from the sole of your feet to the top of the head and get in touch with the sensations you discover...

-...breath normally and feel the rhythmic movement in your body every time you inhale and exhale...
+...breathe normally and feel the rhythmic movement in your body every time you inhale and exhale...

 ...if thoughts arise simply go back with your attention to your breath and the movements it creates in your body...